andreasbalser/image-analysis-group10/final_project_ass6/doc/taskA.md

 Epoch 5 — Avg.
 Training Loss: 0.3678
 Test Accuracy: 88.16%

-- A **final test accuracy of 88.16%** was achieved with a total training time of **61.30 seconds** using a simple CNN architecture.
+- A final test accuracy of 88.16% was achieved with a total training time of 61.30 seconds
-- Given that the model was trained on CPU and with a shallow architecture, these results are promising, but there is room for improvement.
+- Given that the model was trained on CPU and with a shallow architecture, these results are promising